manfromarce/DocSharp/README.md

 DocSharp is licensed under MIT license and can be used for both open source and commercial projects.

-DocSharp.ImageSharp is licensed under [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt); ImageSharp and VectSharp have their own licenses, please visit their repositories for more information.
+DocSharp.ImageSharp is licensed under [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.txt); ImageSharp may require a commercial license for some use cases, please visit [their repository](https://github.com/SixLabors/ImageSharp/blob/main/LICENSE) for more information.

 If you find the library useful, adding a star is highly appreciated, stars are a way to guide other developers towards helpful libraries and tools.